Kingdom of Butua: Foundation and apogee

+Jannie Loubser writes that some Butua chiefs and headmen likely moved south of the Limpopo River to exploit gold, copper, and ivory reserves there.
 Butua rapidly grew in size and wealth, and came to border the Mutapa Empire along the Sanyati River.
 (Note: Portuguese records from 1520 state that Butua was a vassal of Mwenemutapa, however this is likely to have been falsified in order to portray Portuguese commercial dealings with Mutapa as more important than they were.)
 There appear to have been intermarriages between the Torwa dynasty and the Nembire dynasty of Mutapa.
-Changamire I, who rebelled against and ruled Mutapa from 1490-1494, was likely a member of both dynasties, and was possibly supported by the Torwa, with his descendants founding the Rozvi Empire.
+Changamire I, who rebelled against and ruled Mutapa from 1490–1494, was likely a member of both dynasties, and was possibly supported by the Torwa.
 In 1493, the mambo gifted the Mwenemutapa (Mutapa king) 4000 cows and copious amounts of gold.
+After Mwenemutapa Chikuyo killed Changamire I and regained the kingship, the Torwa allied the successor, Changamire II, and warred against Mutapa until at least 1512.
+(Note: According to João Velho's 1547 letter, a Muslim trader, supported by the Portuguese, led a campaign to expel a "Changamira" from the lands around the "River of Sofala" (either the Buzi or Pungwe river), and supplanted his rule there by conquest, distributing gifts, and encouraging his subjects to revolt.
+Several scholars considered this to have been the final defeat of the Changamires, though Stan Mudenge wrote that "Changamira" referred to the Sachiteve (either Nyamunda or his successor Chipute) as a continuation of Nyamunda's wars in the territory.)
 The first written record of Butua came from Ahmad ibn Majid in 1502, who mentioned "Munhu Butua" ("King of Butua").
 Due to tales such as that already mentioned, the Portuguese referred to Butua as the "Mother of Gold".
 The Portuguese traded far into the interior via African merchants, who were noted for their honesty.
 The Kalanga of Butua were reportedly not war-like (said to rely more on faith in Mwari), and the mambo only mobilised his army in times of war.
 Women accompanied the army and cooked for them.